HKPolyU-UAV/ALAN/README.md

 ### Abstract
 <div align="justify">
-This paper addresses the problem of a quadrotor landing on a dynamic platform.
-Yet, different from most existing literatures, we approach the problem from a non-robocentric perspective, in which most sensing and computing tasks are transferred to ground, being performed in an offboard fashion.
-Such framework is believed to greatly alleviate the payload burden of a quadrotor UAV, while potentially increase the computation capability.
-In the proposed framework, modular modules are designed, in which relative pose estimation is first conducted through detection and tracking of LED markers of an aerial vehicles.
-The 6 DoF information is then returned through PnP algorithm family and minimization of reprojection error.
-Successively, by considering the kinematic and dynamic constraints, the motion planning module computes an optimized landing trajectory such that the aerial vehicle stays within safety corridor and perform the landing mission.
-Through a series of experiments, we demonstrate the applicability of this research work, in which a quadrotor could be controlled remotely and land on a moving ground vehicle constantly without equipped with sensors and computers.
-The hardware and software will be released to the research community for future reference.
+This research addresses the problem of a quadro- tor UAV landing on a ground vehicle.
+Yet, unlike most existing literature, we transfer most sensing and computing tasks to the ground vehicle, designing the landing system in a non- robocentric fashion.
+Such a framework greatly alleviates the payload burden, allowing more resource allocation for the quadrotor UAV.
+To validate the proposed framework, the implementation starts with relative pose estimation through detection and tracking of LED markers on an aerial vehicle.
+The 6 DoF orientation and position information is then returned through a PnP-based algorithm.
+Successively, by considering the visibility and dynamic constraints, the motion planning module computes an optimized landing trajectory, such that the aerial vehicle stays within a safety corridor and performs the landing mission.
+Through experiments, we demonstrate the applicability of this research work, in which a quadrotor could be guided remotely and landed on a moving ground vehicle smoothly without the support from any airborne exteroceptive sensors and computers.
 </div>

 ### Video